paazmaya/shigehachi/README.md

 npm install --global shigehachi
 ```

-Run from the command line, for example the help output:
+Run from the command line, for example getting the help output:

 ```sh
 shigehachi -h